zhou-jie-star/HSFC-Index-Experiment/README.md

 ## 📖 Introduction

 **HSFC** (Hybrid Space-Filling Curve) is a learned multidimensional indexing framework designed to address the limitations of fixed mapping strategies (like Z-curve) and single global learned mappings.
-HSFC combines **Multi-level Spatial Partitioning (MSP)** with **Subspace-level Curve Optimization** to adapt to complex data distributions and diverse query workloads.
+HSFC combines **Multi-level Spatial Partitioning Tree (MSP-Tree)** with **Subspace-level Curve Optimization** to adapt to complex data distributions and diverse query workloads.

 Key components of this framework include:
 **MSP-Tree:** A query-aware spatial partitioning tree that recursively divides the global data space into localized subspaces, aligning boundaries with high-frequency query regions.